yanisakli/IOT/README.md

 - RICHARD Florian

 ## Presentation :clipboard:
-Dreamjob is a school project that has been designed with the help of five of the smartest engineers of the world (except Diego).
+Dreamjob is a school project that has been designed with the help of five of the smartest engineers of the world.
 This pillow will be used by billion of people around the world.

-Are you tired of not waking up (like Théo and Loïc) :trollface:?
+Are you tired of not waking up?
 We got the solution FOR YOU !
 With our new homemade technology.

 ## Features
 - Alarm clock :